|Language:||English • français • italiano • português • español|

 - This tutorial describes a lower body conventional gait model.

-- This tutorial foces on the Istituto Ortopedico Rizzoli's full-body gait model.
+- This tutorial focuses on the Istituto Ortopedico Rizzoli's full-body gait model.

 - Plug-in Gait is one of Vicon's implementations of the Conventional Gait Model.
 This tutorial only covers the lower-Extremities Plug-In gait model.

 - Plug-in Gait is one of Vicon's implementations of the Conventional Gait Model.
-This tutorial covers the full-body Plug-In gait model.
+This tutorial covers the upper-body Plug-In gait model.